brianhigh/wa-water-quality/data_exploration.md

 In April 2015, the
 [US HHS](http://www.hhs.gov/news/press/2015pres/04/20150427a.html)
-("Health Department") released a lowering of the recommended fluoride concentration in driking water from the previous range of 0.7 to 1.2 mg/L to the new level of 0.7 mg/L, which falls below Washington State's [DOH](http://www.doh.wa.gov/DataandStatisticalReports/EnvironmentalHealth/DrinkingWaterSystemData/FluorideinDrinkingWater) "optimal" range of 0.8 to 1.3 mg/L.
+("Health Department") released a lowering of the recommended fluoride concentration in drinking water from the previous range of 0.7 to 1.2 mg/L to the new level of 0.7 mg/L, which falls below Washington State's [DOH](http://www.doh.wa.gov/DataandStatisticalReports/EnvironmentalHealth/DrinkingWaterSystemData/FluorideinDrinkingWater) "optimal" range of 0.8 to 1.3 mg/L.